 Motivation

 First and foremost, the team was motivated to develop the Easy Buying product by the need to reduce the time that shoppers spend in the queue waiting to be served.
-Secondly, the need to give the shopper time to plan in advance what they needed to buy before getting to the purchase point was also a motivating factor.
+Secondly, the need to give the shoppers time to plan in advance what they needed to buy before getting to the purchase point was also a motivating factor.
 In addition, to afford the shopper time to go over their shopping list in an easy and less time consuming way.
 In this way shoppers are less likely to be prone to impulse buying.
 Finally, to contribute positively to world development by providing an ICT solution for the current problems that shopper face and lay a foundation for the development of future products.

 Premises of the Research

-We are going to use the ISO 9001:2008 standard
+We are going to use the ISO 9001:2008 standard which gives basic guidelines on software development projects

 Related Work